jpuopolo67/proctor/README.md

 * Grade Java projects that you've cloned
 * Manage groups on a GitLab server

-Before we dive into how to do these things, let's set up our environment and get a copy of the application up and running.
+Before we dive into how to do these things, let's set up your environment and get a copy of the application up and running.

 ## Setting up Your Enviroment
 Before you can run Proctor, you need a working environment.
-Specifically, you need the following SDKs and associated runtimes installed on your computer:
+Specifically, you need the following SDKs and associated run-times installed on your computer:

 * Java 8 or higher.
 All references to Java hereafter assume 8 or higher.
 * JUnit 4.x.
 The application was tested with JUnit 4.12.
-* Git
+* Git (most recent)
 * Python 3.6 or higher.
 All references to Python hereafter assume 3.6 or higher.

 Note that you have two choices relative to using Proctor:
 * You can set up the required tech stack yourself
-* You can download and use a preconfigured Docker image.
+* You can download and use a preconfigured Docker image

 The following directions explain how to set up a local environment.
-If you'd rather use the Docker image, you can skip to that section.
+If you'd rather use the Docker image, you can skip directly to the section _Using a Docker Image_.

 ### Download, Install and Configure Java & JUnit
 Because Proctor is designed to help grade Java and JUnit-based projects, you need to have